15 Appropriate Movies for Spanish Class 2025

 Coco

-Next, the movie everyone probably already knows about, but needs to be included, is Coco.
+Next, the movie everyone probably already knows about, but needs to be included on this list of appropriate films, is Coco.
 This animated Disney movie is PG and works for elementary up to adults.
 The music and cultural connections are wonderful.
-It is the perfect Spanish 1 film.
-It has a cultural focus on The Day of the Dead, and themes of family, and is set in Mexico.
+It is the perfect Spanish 1 film as it follows young Mexican boy as the main character.
+Coco has a cultural focus on The Day of the Dead, and themes of family, and is set in Mexico.

 El camino de Xico

-Also, El camino de Xico was created in Spanish in Mexico.
+Also, El camino de Xico is a great addition since it was created in Spanish in Mexico.
 It came out in Mexico a couple of years ago but was more recently added to Netflix.
+El camino de Xico is perfect if you want Spanish-language movies.

 I have a movie guide for El camino de Xico which can be found on TPT or here.
 It is rated TV-Y7, which means it would be appropriate for ages 7 and up.
 El camino de Xico is animated and very rated G. At the same time, there are themes of the environment, including fracking, which would make for great high school or college level discussion with units on El Medio ambiente, global challenges, and climate change.